 Ijen Caldera - East Java.
 Turquoise colored, extremely acid lake with a diameter of 1 km.
 Acidity - 0.5 pH.
 Nearly pure deposits of sulphur are located in caldera.
 The burning sulphuric gas creates very impressive blue flame in the night.

 Kelimutu crater lakes (Keli Mutu) - East Nusa Tenggara, Flores.
 System of three closely located crater lakes.
 Each of the lakes has different, changing color - from bright red to green and blue.

 Kelud Volcano (Kelut) - West Java.
 Very active, explosive and hazardous volcano.
 Since 1500 AD there have been 29 deadly eruptions.
-In the crater formed a hot lake with fumaroles after 1990.
+After 1990 in the crater formed a hot lake with fumaroles.